Kathyklp/Home_Sales/README.md

 # Home_Sales

-this is a SparkSQL program
-the home_sales_revised.csv file is missing from the starter pack
+Please use the home_sales_FINAL.ipynb file